cmrsol/example/README.md

 4. A *AWS S3* bucket for artifacts

-*Note: you will need to tweak the following INI files for your own situation before running `build.sh`:*
+*Note: you will need to tweak the following INI files for your own situation before running `build-example.sh`:*

 * `vpc/config.ini` - configuration for the VPC that will be constucted
 * `iam/deploy/config.ini` - configuration for the IAM deploy role